 The U.S. National Contact Point for the OECD Guidelines

-Alan Krill currently serves as acting Senior Advisor for Corporate Responsibility and U.S. National Contact Point for the OECD Guidelines for Multinational Enterprises.
-In this capacity, he leads a team that works with governments, non-governmental organizations and multinational corporations to advise on issues of responsible business conduct globally.
+Melike Ann Yetken currently serves as Senior Advisor for Corporate Responsibility and U.S. National Contact Point on Responsible Business Conduct at the U.S. Department of State.
+In this capacity, she leads a team that works with governments, non-governmental organizations, and multinational corporations to advise on how to conduct business responsibly in operations abroad.